JUNE 30, 2015 , Tuesday has one extra second and that could be dangerous for the internet

 Moon Drag

 In the meantime, the Paris-based International Earth Rotation and Reference Systems Service will keep track of the gradual slowing of the planet, caused in part by drag created by the Moon.
-Millions of years ago days were 22 hours long.
+Millions of years ago days were 22 hours long.“We need to stop having this fire drill every few years,” said Wood, who compared the leap second to Y2K, the anticipated computer catastrophes related to the calendar turning to 2000 from 1999, which were ultimately minor.
+At the very least, he said, “I’m in favor of it not occurring midweek.”

-When the leap second comes around, it means the system clock sees an additional figure, like so:
+When the leap second comes around, it means the system clock sees an additional figure, like so:2011-12-31 23.59.57The second will be inserted into network time services at the exact same moment worldwide, on June 30 at 23:59:60 UTC.

 2011-12-31 23.59.58